learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

 ## Q 2.13.
-How do you swap variables using Destructuring Assignment?
+How do you swap variables using destructuring assignment?

 ```js
 var x = 10, y = 20;